webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 ...
 ```

 As you can see, it's a small change.
-We declared a struct `Vertex` to define the data
+The important part is declaring the
-for a vertex.
-The important part is declaring the position field with `@location(0)`
+position field with `@location(0)`

 Then, when we create the render pipeline, we have to tell WebGPU how to get data
 for `@location(0)`